caracteristicas-typescript

 sum("1", "2"); // this will give you an error before compiling

-Whereas in JavaScript, you wouldn’t have had any warning or error that something was going wrong.
-(Which, surely, at some point would have caused you some trouble 😉)
+Whereas in JavaScript, you wouldn’t have had any warning or error that something wasn’t going well.
+(Which, surely, would have given you a problem at some point 😉)

-Additionally, thanks to the type system, TypeScript offers smarter autocompletion and better development assistance compared to JavaScript
+Furthermore, thanks to the type system, TypeScript offers smarter autocompletion and better development assistance compared to JavaScript.

 Object-Oriented Programming

-TypeScript introduces object-oriented programming (OOP) concepts such as classes, interfaces, and inheritance, which are not native to JavaScript (although some are present).
+TypeScript introduces concepts from object-oriented programming (OOP) such as classes, interfaces, and inheritance, which are not native to JavaScript (although some are present).

-These features help us to organize and structure code, especially in large projects.
+These features help us organize and structure the code, especially in large projects.

 class Animal {